bottledcode/RFC/drafts/records.md

 ### Reflection

 Records can be interacted with via ReflectionClass, similar to readonly classes.
-For instance, a developer can inspect private properties but not change them as records are immutable.
+For instance, a developer can inspect private properties but not change them, as records are immutable.

 Developers may create new instances of records using ReflectionFunction or ReflectionClass.
 More on this below.